columnflow/columnflow/docs/user_guide/building_blocks/selectors.md

 - Running the exposed {py:class}`~columnflow.selection.Selector` from the ```Complete example``` section would simply require you to give the name ```Selector_ext``` in the ```--selector``` argument.

-General questions:
-- Where to put "attach_coffea_behavior"?
-- Where to put ??? and ```cf_sandbox venv_columnar_dev bash ``` -> use a script in a sandbox
-- How to require the output of a task in a general python script which is not a task again? -> ask marcel where the example was with ".law_run()"
-- Where to write about errors in columnflow? first thing to mention: If you get an error and look at the error stack, you will probably see two errors: 1) the actual error and where it happened in the code (standard python error) and 2) a sandbox error that you can ignore in most of the cases, as it does not correspond to your problem, it only says in which sandbox it happened.
-Should be somewhere for new users, as the first error to be seen when going up is the sandbox error, which is not useful.